Chaitanya-Keyal/Chrono2GCal/README.md

 ### Usage:

 - `credentials.json` is required to access the Google Calendar API.
 It can be downloaded from the [Google Calendar API Quickstart](https://developers.google.com/calendar/quickstart/python) page.
 The file should be placed in the same directory as `script.py`
-- A valid `chronofactoreom` timetable ID is required.
-It is the last four digits of the URL of the timetable.
-For example, if the URL is `https://chrono.crux-bphc.com/tt/1234`, the timetable ID is `1234`.
+- A valid `chronofactoreom` timetable ID is required (Obviously, make your timetable first).
+It is the last four characters of the URL of the timetable.
+For example, if the URL is `https://chrono.crux-bphc.com/tt/xUrC`, the timetable ID is `xUrC`.
 - `cd` into the directory containing `script.py`
 - Install the required packages using `pip install -r requirements.txt`
 - Run `script.py`.
 It will prompt you to authorize the script to access your Google Calendar.